Welcome to the Prader-Willi Syndrome Association of New Zealand

 PWSA Submission to the Law Commission

-Update June 2024 – Our response to the Second Issues Paper mainly focuses on Q.6 and the the proposed single test for decision-making capacity which identifies four factors for assessment: PWSA Submission on Second Issues Paper
+– Our response to the Second Issues Paper mainly focuses on Q.6 and the proposed single test for decision-making capacity which identifies four factors for assessment: PWSA Submission on Law Commission Second Issues Paper

 March 2022 – Education Action – Highest Needs Review

 The Highest Needs Review is taking place as part of a commitment outlined in Priority 4 in the Learning Support Action Plan 2019-2025: flexible supports for neurodiverse children and young people.
-The review team will develop a report for the Minister with recommendations for Cabinet in October 2022.
+The review team are to develop a report for the Minister with recommendations for Cabinet by October 2022.

 PWSA(NZ) Submission to the Highest Needs Review